 Donna M. Edsall, Professor of English

-Dr. Varley has an M.A. from the University of Idaho and a Ph.D. from the University of North Dakota.
-Her specialization is poetry, and she teaches creative writing, literature, and composition.
+Dr. Varley has a Ph.D. from the University of North Dakota and an M.A. from the University of Idaho.
+Her specialization is poetry, and she teaches creative writing, literature, composition, and journalism.
 She is a past winner of the William Oxley Thompson Excellence in Teaching Award and a two-time William Rainey Harper Scholarship Award winner.
 Her publications include a book of creative non-fiction, Flood Stage and Rising [U of Neb.
 P], and a chapbook of poetry, Sketches at the Naesti Bar [Finishing Line P].
 She co-wrote and edited You Must Play to Win, a memoir by National Fastpitch Hall of Fame member and legendary NCAA D-III coach Donna Newberry [McDonald & Woodward].
 Dr. Varley has taught at Muskingum since 2000, and she lives in New Concord with her husband, Gary Atkins of the Admissions Office, and their daughter Iris.

-Dr. Wells has a Ph.D. from Ohio University in Athens, Ohio (2002) and a Master's from the University of South Carolina (1994).
-He comes to Muskingum from Belmont University in Tennessee, where he was an associate professor and director of the graduate program in English.
-He now serves as the Muskingum University Renaissance literature specialist and teaches composition, masterpieces of literature, Shakespeare, Renaissance literature, and senior seminar.
+Dr. Wells has a Ph.D. from Ohio University in Athens, Ohio (2002) and a master's from the University of South Carolina (1994).
+She comes to Muskingum from Belmont University in Tennessee, where she was an associate professor and director of the graduate program in English.
+She now serves as the Muskingum University Renaissance literature specialist and teaches composition, masterpieces of literature, Shakespeare, Renaissance literature, and senior seminar.